Display a scene

 8. Verify your selections and click Finish.

-4. Paste the API key (you retrieved from your dashboard) between the quotes on the line indicated.
+2. Paste the access token between the double quotes on the line indicated.
 Save and close the file.

 main.cpp